-This slow growth allows the brain time to adjust to enlarging tumors.
-This can prevent brain trauma due to growth alone and be an advantage because expansion of tumors can occur for many years without requiring treatment.
+This slow growth allows the brain time to adjust to enlarging tumors; this can prevent brain trauma due to growth alone and be an advantage because the expansion of tumors can occur for many years without requiring treatment.

-Some of the problems that can occur include: 1) Rapid or Increased Growth Rate, 2) Surgery, 3) Radiation / Radiotherapy, 4) Clinical Trial Chemotherapy Molecular Targeted Tumor Therapy.
-The actual issue varies based on a tumor's location.
+Some of the brain issues that can occur may be the result of; 1) Rapid or Increased Growth Rate, 2) Surgery, 3) Radiation / Radiotherapy, 4) Tumor Drug-Treatments (Clinical Trial Chemotherapy Molecular Targeted Tumor Therapy).

-A variety of tumor types can grow in patients with NF2 and cause damage to the Central Nervous System (CNS) ; the brain and spinal cord.
+A variety of tumor types can grow in patients with NF2 and cause damage to the Central Nervous System (CNS); brain and spinal cord.
 Tumors can also grow and cause damage in other areas.
 While the most common issues for individuals with NF2 involve Cranial Nerves, which are the nerves that branch out from the brainstem, other issues can develop including:

 CSF is a clear and colorless fluid that needs to continuously move through a membrane that surrounds the Central Nervous System; brain and spinal cord.
 CSF needs to continuously flow from brain to spine and as tumor burden increases, where the flow stops can be fatal.
 There are warning signs that this is happening and different treatment options.

 Tumor growth can cause issues with the necessary flow of Cerebrospinal Fluid (CSF) from the brain into the spine.
-There are two forms of Cerebrospinal-Fluid flow issues that might develop; Intracranial Pressure also known as Obstructive Hydrocephalus and CSF Leak also known as Intracranial Hypotension.
+There are two forms of Cerebrospinal-Fluid flow issues that might develop; Intracranial Pressure (Obstructive Hydrocephalus and CSF Leak (Intracranial Hypotension).